innovationOUtside/tm129-robotics2020/materials/02_Robot_Lab/Section_00_03.md

 Here you are given a number of challenges to do.
 These challenges are a bit different from the activities you did earlier in RoboLab sessions.
 We leave you to work out the challenges for yourself, although you are encouraged to use the forums if you need help or if you want to share or discuss any of your ideas with other students.

 The purpose of the challenges is to allow you to try your hand at writing your own RoboLab programs.
+Don’t spend too much time on this work.
+If you get stuck, take a break: it's surprising how often a solution to a programming problem comes to mind if you take a few minutes away from the screen and the keyboard and do something completely different instead.

-Don’t spend more than about four hours on this work.
-The challenges in the next notebook are more difficult and are optional.
+The challenges in the next notebook are more difficult and are completely optional.
 They generally require you to have had some computer programming experience before you started this module.

 In the meantime, once you have finished RoboLab Session 3 I suggest you take a well-earned break before going back to the website to complete Study week 3.